yabellini/docs.carpentries.org/topic_folders/governance/task-force-policy.md

 - [CarpentryCon Task Force](https://carpentries.org/carp-con-tf/) - a recurring task force that gets periodically reformed to organise the international [CarpentryCon](https://carpentries.org) conference on behalf of The Carpentries
-- Other task force examples can be found in [The Carpentries Task Force Repository](https://github.com/carpentries/task-forces)
+- Other task forces can be found in [The Carpentries Task Force Repository](https://github.com/carpentries/task-forces)

 Update Log: